-Santa Cruz island meets white sand beaches and the ocean full of white tip reef sharks.
-Oh, and did I mention lots of cute local shops in Puerto Ayora specializing in organic cotton t-shirts and selling strong roasted coffee beans.
-Also, restaurants serving fresh caught fish of the day and many authentic Ecuadorian dishes.
-Does that sounds magical?
-Welcome to Puerto Ayora, our first Galapagos island encounter.
-As soon as the bus pulled up and the guide said, “you are here” here was my first impression of the place.
+Puerto Ayora, Santa Cruz island meets white sand beaches and an ocean full of white tip reef sharks.
+There are so many cute local shops to support, specialising in organic cotton t-shirts and selling strong roasted coffee beans.
+Restaurants serve daily catch of the day and lots of authentic Ecuadorian dishes.
+This was our first Galapagos island experience and thrilled being on such a remote island.
+Our bus pulled up and our guide said, “you are here” !

-At the Charles Darwin Centre you can also visit Lonesome George, who died in 2012 and they preserved his body as he was the last of his kind of Galapagos tortoise (with a long neck, and hatched back shell).
-Here is a short 5 min BBC video honouring George : https://www.dailymotion.com/video/x13se5r
+Lastly, the Charles Darwin Centre pays a tribute to Lonesome George, who died in 2012.
+They preserved his body as the last of his kind of having a long neck, and hatched back shell.
+Click on the highlighted text, if you would like to watch a short 5 min BBC video honouring George.

-After a busy day of exploring, learning, and photographing it was time to head back to our boat for the night and reflect.
+After all the exploring, learning, and photographing it was time to head back to our boat for the night and reflect.

 The giant tortoise movements in Galapagos have a fundamental role in mantaining a healthy population.
 Understanding the ecological implications of these movements allows us to reduce the potential and real threats to their conservation.Charles Darwin Foundation